cece00/cece00.github.io/_posts/2022-02-14-Sci-Summarization.md

 ---
-title: 'PLM Details'
+title: 'Sci-Summarization'
 date: 2012-08-14
-permalink: /posts/2021/08/PLM Details/
+permalink: /posts/2022/02/Sci-Summarization/
 tags:
   - cool posts
-  - category1
+  - summarization
-  - category2
+  - nlp
 ---

 <!-- This is a sample blog post.
 Lorem ipsum I can't remember the rest of lorem ipsum and don't have an internet connection right now.
 Testing testing testing this blog post.
 Blog posts are cool. -->